maldz3/Pomomobile/README.md

 - [Jamie Mott](https://github.com/jamiemott)
 - Len LaBiondo

-Pomodoro Timer was created for the web as part of a class project at OSU.
+The Pomodoro Timer was initially created for the web as part of a class project at OSU, and reworked into a fully mobile app by Maliha Syed (me).